cronvel/http-requester/README.md

+Feature highlights:

+* HTTP, HTTPS and Websocket requests
+* Dummy HTTP and Websocket server creation
+* A cool interactive shell with history and auto-completion (even headers)
+* An interactive Websocket Chatter

-Available options:
+Available command line options:

+* Without any argument, it runs the interactive shell
 * --help, -h: display help
-* --shell: run requests in an interactive shell, like a boss!
+* --shell: run requests in an interactive shell, *like a boss!*
 * --method <method>: set the HTTP method
 * --protocol http|https|ws: set the protocol, 'http', 'https' or 'ws'
 * --host <host>: set the targeted host